Airlines suspend China flights because of coronavirus outbreak

 Moroccan airline Royal Air Maroc (RAM) has temporarily suspended its direct flights to China, the company said on Jan.
 30. RAM had on Jan.
 16 launched a direct air route with three flights weekly between its Casablanca hub and Beijing.

-All Russian airlines, with the exception of national airline Aeroflot, will stop flying to China, Deputy Prime Minister Tatiana Golikova said.
+All Russian airlines, with the exception of national airline Aeroflot (AFLT.MM), will stop flying to China, Deputy Prime Minister Tatiana Golikova said on Jan.
+31.

+Moscow Sheremetyevo airport later said small Russian airline Ikar would also continue its flights between Moscow and China.
+Four Chinese airlines - China Southern Airlines, Hainan Airlines, Air China, China Eastern – will keep flying to Moscow.
+All planes arriving from China will be sent to a separate terminal in the Sheremetyevo airport, it said.

-Rwanda carrier RwandAir has halted flights to and from China until further notice, the airline said in a statement on Friday.
-The decision will be reviewed later in February, it said.
+Rwandan carrier RwandAir has halted flights to and from China until further notice, the airline said on Jan.
+31. The decision will be reviewed later in February, it said.

 Singapore airline Scoot said it was suspending all flights between Singapore and China from Feb.
 8, media reported.